mikegehard/kotlinArchiveChannel/README.md

 * SLACK_TOKEN - you must use an [API key](https://api.slack.com/docs/oauth-test-tokens) for a regular Slack user account.
 You cannot use a bot user account, because bot users don't have permission to archive channels.
 * SLACK_ARCHIVE_EMPTY_CHANNEL_SCHEDULE - 6 field cron pattern.
-For example, `0 0 1 * * ?` is 1am every day of the week.
+For example, `0 0 1 * * ?` is 1am UTC every day of the week.
 See [Quartz documentation](http://www.quartz-scheduler.org/documentation/quartz-2.x/tutorials/tutorial-lesson-06.html#TutorialLesson6-CronExpressions) for examples of cron schedule strings.

 * SLACK_ARCHIVE_STALE_CHANNEL_SCHEDULE - See above for pattern.